linode/manager/docs/development-guide/15-api-events.md

 In order to display Events, Cloud Manager polls the [account/events](https://www.linode.com/docs/api/account/#events-list) endpoint at a 16 second interval, or every 2 seconds if there are “in-progress” events.

-In order to display these messages the application (Notification Center, /events page), we compose messages according to the Event key (`EventAction`).
-Each key requires an entry and set of custom messages for each status (`EventStatus`) dictated by API specs.
+In order to display these messages in the application (Notification Center, /events page), we compose messages according to the Event key (`EventAction`).
+Each key requires an entry and set of custom messages for each status (`EventStatus`), dictated by API specs.
 Not every Status is required for a given Action.

 ## Adding a new Action and Composing Messages